-Read the Patient Information Leaflet provided by your pharmacist before you start using this drug and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+Read the Patient Information Leaflet if available from your pharmacist before you start using this drug and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

-Take this medication by mouth, usually once a day at bedtime or as directed by your doctor.
+Take this medication by mouth as directed by your doctor, usually once a day at bedtime.
 If you have trouble swallowing the pills, take with a full glass of water while standing up.
 Follow the dosing schedule carefully.
 Ask your doctor if you have any questions.
 The dosage is based on your medical condition and response to therapy.

 Inform your doctor if your condition does not improve or if it worsens.

 Nausea, bloating, breast tenderness, headache, change in vaginal discharge, mood swings, blurred vision, dizziness, or drowsiness may occur.
-If any of these effects persist or worsen, notify your doctor or pharmacist promptly.
+If any of these effects last or get worse, notify your doctor or pharmacist promptly.

-Tell your doctor immediately if any of these serious side effects occur: unusual vaginal bleeding (e.g., spotting, breakthrough bleeding), mental/mood changes (e.g., depression, memory loss), swelling of the hands/feet, frequent/burning/painful urination, breast lumps, dark patches on the skin or face (melasma), yellowing eyes/skin, stomach/abdominal pain, persistent nausea/vomiting, dark urine, unusual tiredness.
+Tell your doctor right away if you have any serious side effects, including: nausea/vomiting that doesn't stop, unusual vaginal bleeding (such as spotting, breakthrough bleeding), mental/mood changes (such as depression, memory loss), swelling of the hands/feet, frequent/burning/painful urination, breast lumps, dark patches on the skin or face (melasma), yellowing eyes/skin, stomach/abdominal pain, dark urine, unusual tiredness.

-This medication may rarely cause very serious (possibly fatal) problems from blood clots (e.g., heart attack, stroke, blood clots in the lungs or legs, blindness).
-Seek immediate medical attention if you experience any of the following: chest/jaw/left arm pain, weakness on one side of the body, slurred speech, difficulty walking, sudden vision changes (e.g., blurred/double vision, loss of vision, bulging eyes), confusion, sudden severe headache, severe dizziness, fainting, trouble breathing, coughing up blood, pain/redness/swelling/weakness of the arms/legs, calf pain/swelling that is warm to the touch.
+This medication, especially if used along with an estrogen product, may rarely cause very serious (possibly fatal) problems from blood clots (such as heart attack, stroke, blood clots in the lungs or legs, blindness).
+Get medical help right away if you have: chest/jaw/left arm pain, weakness on one side of the body, trouble speaking, difficulty walking, sudden vision changes (such as blurred/double vision, loss of vision, bulging eyes), confusion, sudden severe headache, severe dizziness, fainting, trouble breathing, coughing up blood, pain/redness/swelling/weakness of the arms/legs, calf pain/swelling that is warm to the touch.

 In the US -